- Chart

 Overview

-The Invesco Nasdaq Biotechnology ETF (IBB) is designed to track the performance of the Nasdaq Biotechnology Index.
-It focuses on providing investors with exposure to a broad range of biotechnology and pharmaceutical companies listed on the Nasdaq stock market, aiming to capture the growth potential of this dynamic sector.
+The Invesco Nasdaq Biotechnology ETF (IBB) is an exchange-traded fund that seeks to track the performance of the Nasdaq Biotechnology Index.
+It focuses on companies engaged in the research, development, manufacturing, and marketing of biotechnology and pharmaceutical products.
+The ETF aims to provide investors with exposure to a diversified portfolio of companies within this innovative sector.

 Reputation and Reliability